FormaXOL™ Benefits Feed Safety

 The slaughter process has an impact on the risk of carcass contamination.

 Salmonella may be transferred to carcasses during processing from certain sources.
-One source is infection in the batch of animals being slaughtered.
+One source is an infection in the batch of animals being slaughtered.

 Another source of contamination is between a positive batch of animals and subsequent carcasses from negative batches (cross-contamination).